rocuevas9511/AI_Prompts/CODING_CONVENTIONS.md

     *   **Verify the existence and stability of any proposed third-party libraries.** This includes a brief check of the library's documentation, latest version, and community adoption to avoid relying on deprecated or non-existent tools.
     *   State the final, validated language and key libraries for the project.
 This must be approved by the human operator before proceeding.

 ### **2.5.
-Pre-Implementation Review**
+Pre-Implementation Review & ADR Checkpoint**
-*   After the plan and technology stack have been approved but before writing the first line of implementation code, the agent must pause and ask for a final review.
+*   After the plan and technology stack have been approved but before writing the first line of implementation code, the agent must pause for a final review and ADR checkpoint.
+*   **Step 1: ADR Creation**: The agent must identify all significant architectural decisions made during the planning phase and propose to create ADRs for them.
+    *   Example prompt: *"As part of our plan, we have decided on a Monolithic architecture using Python with FastAPI.
+This is a significant architectural decision.
+Shall I create an ADR to document this before we begin coding?"*
+    *   The agent may not proceed until the human operator has approved the creation of these ADRs.
-*   The agent should state its understanding of the immediate task and explicitly ask if it has any knowledge gaps that need to be addressed.
-For example: **"My understanding is that I need to build [feature X] using [library Y].
+*   **Step 2: Knowledge Gap Check**: The agent should state its understanding of the immediate task and explicitly ask if it has any knowledge gaps that need to be addressed.
+    *   Example prompt: *"My understanding is that I need to build [feature X] using [library Y].
 I have a clear path for the main logic, but I am still uncertain about the best way to handle [specific edge case].
-Can we clarify this before I begin?"**
+Can we clarify this before I begin?"*
-*   This step ensures that any remaining ambiguities are resolved before they lead to rework.
+*   This two-step process ensures that decisions are documented and any remaining ambiguities are resolved before they lead to rework.

 ---